petter-holmberg/elements/README.md

 ## Linear data structures

+`pair` implements a structure of two elements (that may differ in type) allocated on the stack.
+They can be accessed through the function `get`, either by position or by type.
+If the two elements are of the same type, `pair` also provides a functor interface through the member function `.map`.

 `array` implements an array of elements contiguously allocated on the free store, like `std::vector`.
 It stores a single pointer on the stack, keeping the array size and capacity in a header to the array elements. `array` has regular semantics, lexicographic comparison operators, and supporting functions and type functions for iteration and element access.
 `array` also provides a monadic interface through the member functions `.map` and `.bind`.